John McCarthy (computer scientist): Personal life

 McCarthy was married three times.
 His second wife was Vera Watson, a programmer and mountaineer who died in 1978 attempting to scale Annapurna I Central as part of an all-women expedition.
 He later married Carolyn Talcott, a computer scientist at Stanford and later Scientific Research Institute (SRI) International.

 McCarthy declared himself an atheist in a speech about artificial intelligence at Stanford Memorial Church.
 Raised as a Communist, he became a conservative Republican after a visit to Czechoslovakia in 1968 after the Soviet invasion.
 He died at his home in Stanford on October 24, 2011.

 Philosophy of artificial intelligence

 In 1979 McCarthy wrote an article entitled "Ascribing Mental Qualities to Machines".
 In it he wrote, "Machines as simple as thermostats can be said to have beliefs, and having beliefs seems to be a characteristic of most machines capable of problem-solving performance."
 In 1980 the philosopher John Searle responded with his famous Chinese Room Argument, disagreeing with McCarthy and taking the stance that machines cannot have beliefs simply because they are not conscious.
 Searle argues that machines lack intentionality.

-A vast amount of literature has been written in support of one side or the other.
+In a 1989 television interview with Jeffrey Mishlove for ThinkingAllowedTV, McCarthy was asked about intuition being a philosophically differentiating character between humans and computers.
+He responded by saying that there are people who believe humans have some spiritual or transcendent intuition that is not physically accessible, but that view has been in a steady decline for a few centuries.
+McCarthy thought that realizing human consciousness in machines presented many difficult challenges, but he expected to overcome them.

+John McCarthy was an artificial intelligence optimist.
+He was specifically confident in logic-based artificial intelligence and the philosophy that every aspect of human intelligence could be formalized precisely enough that it could be programmed into a machine.
+Hubert Dreyfus was a philosophy professor at Berkeley University and perhaps the most famous skeptic of early artificial intelligence.
+Dreyfus fundamentally disagreed with McCarthy, and viewed human reasoning as something more than just logic.
+Instead, he saw looking into human understanding as going deeper into understanding existential questions about the good life and nihilism.
+They debated their entire professional careers, with McCarthy remaining outwardly optimistic about logic-based artificial intelligence.